pve/foobotapi/main.md

 # Overall architecture
 The overall architecture of the solution has the following components:
-- At the core is a 'serverless' function that regularly pulls data from the Foobot API and sends it to an AdaFruit dashboard for viewing and a BigQuery database for later analysis.
+- At the core of the architecture is a 'serverless' function that regularly pulls data from the Foobot API and sends it to an AdaFruit dashboard for viewing and a BigQuery database for later analysis.
 This is a Google Cloud Platform (GCP) function, though it could probably be implemented in a similar way in Amazon Web Services (AWS) Lambda.